 Can Real Estate Investment Trusts (REITs) Generate Passive Income?

-Owning a rental property is not the only way to earn passive income from real estate.
+Owning rental properties is not the only way to make money passively from real estate investing.
 Real estate investment trusts (REITs) are another real estate-based investment, in which publicly or privately traded companies pool investors’ money and use it to manage real estate properties, usually commercial in nature.

 REITs typically pay 90% of their earned income from real estate back to their shareholders in exchange for larger tax benefits.
 The dividends earned by investors on REITs are a noteworthy passive income strategy, as they have been found to earn higher returns on average compared to stocks and other tradable assets.